Title: Blushing Bride, Gallant Groom

 "Allow me," he said as he rose back up to face Kyo.

-An annoyed scowl formed across Kyo's face, but he took a step closer anyway, in order to allow his best man to tie the damn tie around his neck for him.
+An annoyed scowl formed across Kyo's face, but he took a step closer anyway, in order to allow his best man to tie the infuriating tie around his neck for him.

 "Guess I'm lucky you're here," Kyo commented, before a teasing smirk graced his lips.
 "Damn rat."